 During the course design phase, it is necessary to write a list of ideas for problems that the students will encounter in the course.
 Don't worry about whether they are good or bad ideas, and don't worry about the order.
 Filtering and sorting come later.
 Try to come up with a list of at least four or five problems to solve.
 This list helps to divide the course up into chapters later on.
 That said, some courses do have a single overarching problem to solve, and other courses have a dozen problems.
 Read on for some tips and tricks.

 If you come across good ideas, make a note of where you found those ideas to reference in your course.

 Don't be afraid to list bad ideas: it's better to have too many ideas at this stage than too few.
 One trick is to keep listing items until they start to get silly.
-You can include these items to ensure that you Curriculum Lead is concentrating when they review your work.
+You can include these items to ensure that you Curriculum Manager is concentrating when they review your work.

 I can't think of any ideas

 - If you know what technology you want to use, try reading the documentation for it.